nice-digital/SciLiteratureProcessing/Readme.md

 This notebook utilizes a combination of Python spaCy rule based matcher and regular expressions to create screening patterns corresponding to various subject categories and study designs.
 While the code was developed to categorise COVID-19 datasets, the implemented pattern matching code can screen for supported categories in any datasets.

+This work is described in the following publication.
+Please cite this paper if you use this software in your research.
+_Sood MR, Sharp S, McFarlane E, Willans R, Hopkins K, Karpusheff J, Glen F. Managing the evidence infodemic: Automation approaches used for developing NICE COVID-19 living guidelines. medRxiv.
+2022 Jan 1._